NYPL/ami-preservation/docs/pages/amiLabs/ami-labs.md

 ## Capture Specifications

-The default position of the AMI Labs is to favor lossless encodings and open formats/standards for all media files generated.
+The default position of the AMI Labs is to favor lossless encodings and open formats/standards for all media files.
 For audio, this means [FLAC](https://xiph.org/flac/){:target="\_blank"}; for video, [FFV1/MKV](https://datatracker.ietf.org/wg/cellar/documents/){:target="\_blank"}.
 Detailed specifications can be found in the [Digital Asset Specifications](https://nypl.github.io/ami-preservation/pages/ami-specifications.html) portion of this repository.

 ## Software

 Whenever possible, workflows have been designed around the use of free/open source software.
-From capture to quality control, free and open source tools are, frequently, the best tools for the job, meeting the particular needs of media digitization while offering a high degree of customizability.
+From capture to quality control, free and open source tools are, frequently, the best tools for the job, meeting the specific needs of media digitization while offering a high degree of customizability.
 One sticking point impeding a full embrace of FOSS is the lack of non-linear editing systems capable of accommodating the lossless encodings (FLAC, FFV1) adopted by the AMI Labs.

 | **Purpose** | **Software** | **Free/Open Source** |
 |   -----          |     -----      |     -----      |